 The aim of this page is to catalog and communicate the structure, source, and content of data shown in the Forest Health Tracker while key terminology is defined in the glossary.
 There is a lot of data from different land and resource management agencies and landowners coming together in Forest Health Tracker.
 Transparency and clarity on where and how the data is sourced, processed, cataloged, and displayed is important.

 Willing land and resource managers submit data to this site about their planned and completed projects that have forest health and resilience as a primary objective.
 Information submitted includes spatial location, treatment type, project phase, and lead implementer and partner organizations.
-The data can be viewed on it's own, and within the context of other projects and DNR established priority landscapes.
+The data can be viewed independently, as well as within the context of other projects and DNR established priority landscapes.
 DNR is not the arbiter of whether a project submitted to this website is motivated by forest health, but instead it is the responsibility of each organization and individual that submits their projects to understand the state’s definition of forest health and screen their projects accordingly.

 Forest health project data can be submitted in two ways: